 PPC advertising is relatively predictable.
 That makes it well suited for legal practices that generate predictable revenue from their cases.

-There is no minimum, but there is incentive at higher revenue levels.
+There is no minimum, but there is an incentive at higher revenue levels.
 As your per-case earnings increase, the profitability of PPC also typically increases.
 If you consistently get large cases, it is more likely that well-targeted ad campaigns are going to provide a desirable ROI.

 There are not many opportunities for instant gratification in the practice of law, but PPC advertising is relatively close.
 Especially compared to the time investment of rolling out a new SEO campaign, using PPC tends to get your content in front of potential clients quickly.